US: Russia has committed crimes against humanity in Ukraine

 The new determination underlines the “staggering extent” of suffering inflicted on Ukrainian civilians and “also reflects the deep commitment of the United States to holding members of Russia’s forces and other Russian officials accountable for their atrocities,” he said.

+“Every Russian attack … on every corner of our state will have concrete legal consequences for the terrorist state,” Zelenskyy said, citing attacks not just in the past year of war but dating back to 2014, when fighting with Russia-backed separatists in eastern Ukraine first broke out.

+The president did not refer specifically to Harris’ remarks or name any countries that had provided agreements on Russian accountability.

-Harris told the annual gathering of security and defense officials from around the world: “Let us all agree — on behalf of all the victims, both known and unknown, justice must be served.”
+Russia’s nearly yearlong invasion of Ukraine, has dominated discussions at the Munich conference, an annual gathering of security and defense officials from around the world.
+Harris told the assembled participants: “Let us all agree — on behalf of all the victims, both known and unknown, justice must be served.”

 “Such is our moral interest,” she said.
 “We also have a significant strategic interest.”

-“No nation is safe in a world where one country can violate the sovereignty and territorial integrity of another, where crimes against humanity are committed with impunity, where a country with imperialist ambitions can go unchecked,” Harris added.

-If Russian President Vladimir Putin succeeds in attacking international rules and norms, “other nations could feel emboldened to follow his violent example,” she said.
-“Other authoritarian powers could seek to bend the world to their will, through coercion, disinformation and even brute force.”
+If Russian President Vladimir Putin succeeds in attacking international rules and norms, she said, “other authoritarian powers could seek to bend the world to their will, through coercion, disinformation and even brute force.”

 Harris’ audience Saturday didn’t include any Russian officials.
 Conference organizers decided not to invite them this year.

+China has refused to condemn Russia’s invasion of Ukraine or to impose sanctions on Moscow like Western nations have done.
+Without naming any countries, Wang said “there may be forces” that don’t want the war to stop anytime soon.

+“What they care about is not the life and death of the Ukrainian people, nor the increasing damage to Europe.
+They probably have bigger strategic goals than Ukraine,” he said.

-Asked on the sidelines of the event about the U.S. determination, Ukrainian Foreign Minister Dmytro Kuleba replied that “Russia waged a genocidal war against Ukrainians because they do not recognize our identity and they do not think we deserve to exist as a sovereign nation.”
+Asked on the sidelines of the event about the U.S. determination of crimes against humanity, Ukrainian Foreign Minister Dmytro Kuleba replied that “Russia waged a genocidal war against Ukrainians because they do not recognize our identity and they do not think we deserve to exist as a sovereign nation.”

 “Everything that stems from that is crimes against humanity, war crimes and various other atrocities committed by the Russian army in the territory of Ukraine,” he said.
 “Let lawyers sort out specifically which act belongs where in terms of legal qualification.”

-Ukrainian President Volodymyr Zelenskyy urged Western allies in a video address to the Munich conference on Friday to quicken their military support for Ukraine, declaring that “it’s speed that life depends on.”
+Zelenskyy had urged Western allies in a video address to the conference on Friday to quicken their military support for Ukraine.

 Kuleba voiced confidence that Ukraine would eventually receive fighter jets from its partners, despite their current reluctance.
-He noted that they initially pushed back on providing six other types of heavy weapons that were later delivered or promised to Ukraine — anti-tank weapons, artillery, multiple-launch rocket systems, air defense systems, tanks and long-range missiles.
+He noted that they initially pushed back on providing other heavy weapons that were later delivered or promised.

+In Munich on Friday, a Ukrainian deputy prime minister, Oleksandr Kubrakov, called for cluster munitions and phosphorous bombs, German media reported.
+Cluster munitions are banned by an international treaty.

+Asked whether he supported calling for such weapons, Kuleba said Ukraine has evidence that Russia uses them.